Chart Color Schemes

 Transport servicing is moderate compared to other areas nationally based on assessment of service frequency, route connectivity and accessibility

-The report rates transport accessibility as good, with residents typically located 342 meters from the nearest stop.
-On average, there are 322 trips per day across all routes, equating to approximately 15 weekly trips per individual stop.
+On average, there are 322 trips per day across all routes, translating to about 15 weekly trips per individual stop.

 Frequently Asked Questions - Transport